List of Moomin episodes

 In certain countries like Finland and Sweden, several episodes from the combined list of 104 episodes have been left un-aired.
 In Finland, episodes "The Pirate", "The Imp" and "The Birthday Surprise" were banned due to being too terrifying and "un-Moomin-like", according to the director of the Finnish dub, Jertta Ratia-Kähönen, while in Sweden, episodes "The Pirate", "The Big Explosion", "The Imp", "Snorkmaiden Goes Psychic", "The Water Nymph", "Moominpappa's Second Youth", "Motherly Love", "The Terrible Little My", "Moomin's the Fortune-Teller", "The Fancy-Dress Ball", "The Vampire", "The Phoenix", "The Slug-a-Bed Mushrooms", "Moomin and the Dolphin" and "The Cave" haven't been aired.
 In Norway, "The Pirate", "The Big Explosion", "The Imp" and "Snorkmaiden Goes Psychic" were left out when the show was first dubbed, and were therefore not aired.
 They were first dubbed when the series received a redub for VHS releases (except for "The Imp", which were never dubbed).
 "The Pirate" was dubbed and released only for rental VHS, even three of the four episodes were dubbed for home release, they were not aired on TV after the home release dubs were being aired on TV.
-All 78 episodes from the first series have been shown on Children's BBC in the United Kingdom, but the sequel series has been completely left out.
+The episodes "The Witch" and "The Spell" were aired once, but was soon removed from the Norwegian dub and never had a home video release. and All 78 episodes from the first series have been shown on Children's BBC in the United Kingdom, but the sequel series has been completely left out.

 In both Norway and Denmark, the show was dubbed twice – one dub for VHS and one for TV.
 This was presumably due to copyright issues, which was a common phenomenon in the Nordic countries.
 This is also why the series was redubbed in Finland in 2017.